Abstract for Clarity of Communications

 Expressive: Good communicator, enthusiastic, imaginative; often the opinion setter

-Astrology is based on the assumption that behavior is influenced by the astrological conditions at the time of the human’s birth.
-Astrological influences are probably associated with your human body (I Think I Am This).
+Astrology is based on the assumption that behavior is influenced by the position of the stars and planets at the time of the human’s birth.
+Astrological influences are probably associated with your human’s body, as opposed to your immortal self.

-Astrology and styles are not being recommended here, and are used to demonstrate that we do tend to display personal characteristics that are evident at a very young age and which tend to shape our lives and how we relate to others.
+Astrology and styles are not being recommended here.
+I am using them to demonstrate that we display personality characteristics that are evident at a very young age and which tend to shape our lives and how we relate to others.

 Of course, the secret wisdom of the diagram is that by practicing the middle way, we can move toward specific behaviors as appropriate, but return to balance without attachment to the outcome of our actions.